 The budget for funding studies in FY19 is approximately $8 million, which includes funding for traditional studies, pilot studies and educational opportunities in veterinary research.
 Studies are divided into three major areas: small animal (cat and dog), large animal (horse, llama and alpaca), and wildlife.
 Since many of our studies are multi-year, this budget includes on-going studies as well as newly funded studies.

-The endowment is about $76 million.
+The current value of our endowment is $86 million.
 Our endowment is used to support Morris Animal Foundation’s mission to advance animal health and well-being.
 The Foundation’s staff and Board of Trustees identify the greatest areas of need on an annual basis.
-Maintaining an endowment is also critical to ensuring the Foundation’s financial stability and ability to continue its work into perpetuity.
+Maintaining an endowment also is critical to ensuring the Foundation’s financial stability and ability to continue its work into perpetuity.

 Morris Animal Foundation is committed to using contributions wisely and responsibly.
-To ensure that we accurately portray how donations are spent, the percentage of donations is reported each year based on our annual IRS Form 990 filing.
+The percentage of donations going toward scientific programs is reported each year based on our annual IRS Form 990 filing.

 - Make an estate gift that designates how your donation should be used

 Yes.
 When Morris Animal Foundation commits to funding a study, the commitment is for the full length and cost of the study.
-Money from sponsorships and unrestricted funds will be used to ensure that the study continues in its entirety, as long as the study continues to meet the Foundation’s requirements (e.g. budget responsibility, impact, required research updates).
+Money from sponsorships and unrestricted funds are used to support the study in its entirety, as long as the study continues to meet Foundation requirements (e.g. budget, impact, research updates).